Undergraduate Catalog

 Academic Probation

-If, at the end of a grading period (semester or Summer term) on academic warning, a student’s cumulative grade point average in courses taken at the University falls below a 2.00, but not so low as to warrant academic suspension, that student will be placed on academic probation.
+If, at the end of a grading period (semester or Summer term) on academic warning, a student’s cumulative grade point average in courses taken at the University falls below a 2.00, but semester grade point average is 1.00 or higher, that student will be placed on academic probation.

 Academic Suspension